Alejogb1/job-board/blog-data/how-to-run-airflow-dags-twice-daily.md

 id: "how-to-run-airflow-dags-twice-daily"
 ---

-Alright, let's tackle scheduling Airflow DAGs to execute twice a day.
+, let's tackle scheduling Airflow DAGs to execute twice a day.
 It's a common requirement, and while seemingly straightforward, there are a few nuances to get it precisely right.
 I've encountered this myself several times across different projects, each with slightly varying constraints, and it always comes back to mastering the scheduler's intricacies.
 The goal, of course, is to avoid unnecessary runs and ensure timely execution.

 First, the core concept: Airflow uses cron expressions or a combination of preset schedules to define when a dag should trigger.
 A cron expression gives you fine-grained control, but it can be confusing if you're not used to the syntax.
 Alternatively, preset schedules like `@hourly` or `@daily` simplify things, but might be too rigid for this particular requirement.
 For running twice daily, a custom cron string or a combination of two different schedules are usually the most effective solutions.
 I'll explain both approaches, focusing on practical implications.

 Before I jump into examples, let's set some ground rules.
 We should ensure that the start date of our DAG is set appropriately.
 In Airflow, the `start_date` is crucial and determines the first execution of the dag.
 Without a proper start date, things can go haywire with backfilling and unexpected execution times.

-Okay, let’s look at my first approach, using cron:
+, let’s look at my first approach, using cron:

 ```python
 from airflow import DAG